gougouccnu/TDDDemo/deploy_tools/provisioning_notes.md

 ## Nginx Virtual Host config

 * see nginx.template.conf
-* replace SITENAME with, eg, staging.my-domain.com
+* replace SITENAME with, eg, staging.my-domain.com  or 191.101.226.187

-## Upstart Job
+## Upstart Job not ok for me lsw

 * see gunicorn-upstart.template.conf
 * replace SITENAME with, eg, staging.my-domain.com

+instead of gunicorn manully

+* ../virtual/bin/gunicorn --bind unix:/tmp/SITENAME.socket superlists.wsgi:application
+* replace SITENAME with, eg 191.101.226.187
 ## Folder structure:
 Assume we have a user account at /home/username